1950 Carrera Panamericana: Background

-After the Mexican section of the Panamerican Highway was completed in 1950, a nine-stage, six-day race across the country was organized by the Mexican government to advertise this feat and to attract international business into Mexico.
+After the Mexican section of the Pan-American Highway was completed in 1950, a nine-stage, six-day race across the country was organized by the Mexican government to advertise this feat and to attract international business into Mexico.
 The race ran almost entirely along the new highway, which crossed the country from north to south for a total distance of over 3,300 km.
 Antonio Cornejo, a Pontiac dealer in Mexico City, was the general manager of the event.

 Drivers

 Racers from the US, Italy, France, Spain, Venezuela, Colombia, Guatemala, Peru and obviously, Mexico.
 The Formula 1 drivers Piero Taruffi and Felice Bonetto took part in the race.
-Also Bill France, the founder of NASCAR.
+Also Bill France Sr., the founder of NASCAR.
 Other NASCAR drivers participated as Hershel McGriff, Curtis Turner.
-The sporcar racer Jean Trévoux took part too.
+The sports car racer Jean Trévoux also took part.

 The route

 The first race ran from north to south, beginning in Ciudad Juárez, Chihuahua, across the international border from El Paso, Texas, and finishing in El Ocotal, Chiapas, (now known as Cd.
-Cuauhtémoc) on the Guatemala-Mexico border opposite from La Mesilla, Guatemala.
+Cuauhtémoc) on the Guatemala–Mexico border opposite from La Mesilla, Guatemala.
 At least one stage was run each day for six consecutive days.
 The elevation changes were significant: from 328 ft to 10482 ft above sea level, requiring amongst other modifications re-jetting of carburettors to cope with thinner air.
 Most of the race was run between 5000 ft and 8000 ft.